Coronavirus (COVID-19) Resources

 - Vergennes Partnership has a joint list of information with the City of Vergennes and a list of all local businesses with their phone numbers.

-- The Addison Independent is providing COVID-19 updates to their email list and has taken down their paywall for all COVID-19 related articles.
-You can sign up for their COVID-19 related email list here.
+- The Addison Independent is providing COVID-19 updates to their email list here.

 - UVM Porter Medical Center is posting daily updates relating to COVID-19 cases, patient access and other services to the community.